Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 ```

 - `nonce` (string): a randomized token typically chosen by the Trade API, and
-  used to prevent replay attacks, at least 8 alphanumeric characters UTF-8 encoded.
+  used to prevent replay attacks, at least 8 alphanumeric characters UTF-8 encoded as plaintext.

 #### `Verify`

-Verifies an [EIP-191](https://eips.ethereum.org/EIPS/eip-191) signed message
+Verifies a valid SIWE message and returns the Ethereum address of the signer.
-following the SIWE format and returns the verified address.
+Upon successful verification, the Auth session is updated.

 ```protobuf
 rpc Verify (VerifyText) returns (H160);